Borg2/Iris-species-prediction/README.md

 ### **Introduction**

 This repository contains a neural network model developed using PyTorch for classifying iris species based on their sepal and petal measurements.
-The model is trained on the classic Iris dataset, a widely used benchmark for machine learning tasks.
+The model is trained on the classic Iris dataset, a widely used benchmark for machine learning tasks.The neural network is a simple two-layer fully connected feedforward model built with PyTorch.

 ### **Dataset**